 Richard is Head of Orthopaedics at the Royal Veterinary College.
 He is a Royal College of Veterinary Surgeons Recognised Specialist and a European Specialist in surgery.
 He has worked in the Queen Mother Hospital since 2007 and is happy to recieve referrals on all aspects of veterinary orthopaedics.
 He has published extensively and also lectures both nationally and internationally.
 Richard has a PhD in stem cell biology and has a particualr interest in one medicine and new treatments for osteoarthritis diagnosis and treatment, including running a stem cell clinic in the Queen Mother Hospital.

-Karen is co-head of the Emergency Referrals and Critical Care services.
-She is particularly interested in fluid therapy, analgesia and cardiac emergencies.
-She has a particular interest in progressing our understanding of cardiac emergencies in dogs and cats.
-Karen is also interested in the management of anaemia and coagulopathies through the development of the transfusion medicine service.
+Karen is co-head of the Emergency Referrals and Critical Care services and Director of the Transfusion Medicine Service.
+She has a particular interest in progressing our understanding of anaemia and transfusion medicine in dogs and cats.

 Ursula is a boarded Diplomate of both the American and European College of Veterinary Ophthalmologists and a Recognised RCVS Specialist in Veterinary Ophthalmology.Her special interests include corneal disease and corneal surgery, feline ophthalmology and, in particular, glaucoma.

 Kata is particularly interested in local anaesthetic techniques, quantitative sensory testing methods and acute and chronic pain management.
 She has a particular interest in progressing our understanding of pain pathophysiology in animals.
 Kata is also interested in the application of alternative therapeutic options for pain relief.